 Apple Watch Cellular vs. GPS: Carrier restrictions

-The GPS + Cellular Apple Watch models come with LTE connectivity, which stands for Long-Term Evolution and sits somewhere between 3G and 4G in terms of connectivity.
-This allows you to piggyback off your current carrier plan (for an additional monthly fee, which is usually around $10 in the US) and get internet and phone connectivity even when your iPhone is far away.
+The Apple Watch GPS + Cellular model has LTE connectivity, which stands for Long-Term Evolution.
+It sits somewhere between 3G and 4G in terms of connectivity.
+You can use it to piggyback off your current carrier plan for an additional monthly fee.
+That usually costs around $10 in the US.
+It gives you internet and phone connectivity even when your iPhone is nowhere near you.
 To ensure you get a great deal, check out our guide to the best cell plans for Apple Watch.

-An Apple Watch with LTE coverage lets you do anything solo on the Apple Watch that you can do when tied to your iPhone's data, such as placing calls, receiving messages, using Siri, navigating via the Maps app, playing with third-party apps, and just about anything else.
+An Apple Watch Cellular with LTE coverage means you can do anything on the Apple Watch that you would do when tied to your iPhone's data.
+That includes placing calls, receiving messages, using Siri, navigating via the Maps app, or using third-party apps that rely on a data connection.

-You can't sign up for a separate Apple Watch cellular plan from your iPhone.
-If you're on AT&T, your Apple Watch has to be on the plan, too.
-You'll have a separately assigned number for your Apple Watch, but it's not your usable phone number.
-It's just the account assignment number.
+It's not possible to sign up for a separate Apple Watch Cellular plan away from your iPhone.
+Instead, say you're on AT&T, your Apple Watch needs to be on the plan too.
+You'll have a separately assigned number for your Apple Watch but it's an account assignment number rather than your usable phone number.

 Note: If you buy a pay-as-you-go SIM card for international travel, consider leaving your Apple Watch at home because it will incur international charges if you use it while abroad (there's no SIM card in the Apple Watch).

 Apple Watch Cellular vs. GPS: Apple Music and Podcasts streaming support

 If you have a Cellular Apple Watch, you can stream Apple Music, Apple podcasts, and audiobooks even when you're away from your iPhone.

-You can use any Watch, Cellular or just GPS, to sync music, podcasts, and audiobooks from your iPhone to your Apple Watch.
-You can then play the content on your Watch, even if your iPhone isn't around, and the watch isn't connected to the internet.
-So the biggest difference here is the ability to stream content with the Cellular option.
+It's possible to use any Watch, whether Cellular or just GPS, to sync music, podcasts, and audiobooks from your iPhone to your Apple Watch.
+By doing so, you can then play the content on your Watch, even if your iPhone isn't near you, and the watch isn't online.
+However, the Cellular option means you can stream content rather than download it.

 Apple Watch Cellular vs. GPS: Family Setup